 The original treaty document (normally held in Russia, the last country to sign it) is being shown in Austria for the first time.
 In the central hall of the palace where the document is presented, the flag has no additional multimedia displays.

 LED strips showing quotes from key works of Austrian literature are sewn into the flag.

 “Bowl of Clichés”

-In the north-eastern corner room, the flag becomes a giant ‘bowl’ of virtual flags.
-Visitors can stir it like noodles in a soup and, by doing so, bring words that represent Austrian stereotypes to the surface.
-Touching them brings up an explanation with accompanying images.
+In the north-eastern corner room, the flag becomes virtual in a giant ‘bowl’.
+Visitors can stir it like noodles in a soup and, by doing so, bring to the surface words that represent Austrian stereotypes.
+When touching a word, an explanation with accompanying images is provided.

-In this space the flag becomes a sculptural info-graphic representing how Austria’s gross national product compared to Europe’s over the last 100 years.
+The flag turns into a sculptural info-graphic representing how Austria’s gross national product compared to Europe’s over the last 100 years.

 An old Super 8 camera pointing towards the flag is attached to a sliding mount.
-With this interface visitors can browse through old movies from private collections, which can then be projected onto the flag.
+With this interface visitors can browse through old movies from private collections.

 The New Austria was a joint project by ART+COM, Martin Kohlbauer (architect) and Wolfgang Luser.